gnosek/falco-plugin-rs/falco_plugin/README.md

 They are created by implementing [`async_event::AsyncEventPlugin`] and calling [`async_event_plugin!`] with the plugin type.

+### Capture listening plugins

+Plugins with this capability provide `capture_open` and `capture_close` callbacks that are called when the capture is started/stopped, respectively.
+Note this is *not* equivalent to plugin init/shutdown as the capture may be stopped/restarted several times over the lifetime of a plugin.

+They are created by implementing [`listen::CaptureListenPlugin`] and calling [`capture_listen_plugin!`] with the plugin type.

 ## Logging in plugins

 The SDK uses the [`log`] crate for logging, redirecting all messages to the Falco libs logger, so you can use